 The mountains of Cordillera Central and the Nor Yauyos Cochas Reserve are unique, with plenty of lakes full of trouts and a historic Inca Trail that goes through the southern part of the range.
 The easiest access route is from Lima, the capital city of Peru, travelling 150 km to the east.

 The Cordillera Central, overshadowed by Cordillera Blanca, Huayhuash and Vilcanota, has over 200 peaks between 5000m and 5500m, some of them with beautiful glaciers.
 This is the place to go if you want to avoid the crowds.
 You’ll see much less people, camps and trails than in the other ranges in Peru.
 In la Cordillera Central you’ll be able to explore places that only a few visited before.

-Contact me if you are interested in discovering this peaks in Cordillera Central, the least explored of the Peruvian Andes ranges, and with an easy access from Lima.
+Contact me if you are interested in discovering these peaks in Cordillera Central, the least explored of the Peruvian Andes ranges, and with easy access from Lima.
 You won’t regret it!

 1 Guide Assistant (For groups over 6)

 We depart very early from Lima towards the east, until San Mateo, a village in the road that connects the center of Peru with the jungle.
 We have breakfast there and then continue until Rio Blanco, where we take a road that takes us to Yuracmayo lake, where we will camp.

 Trekking towards Morrena Camp of Mt.
 Sullcón, at 4900m.
 We camp there, enjoting beautiful views of Mt.
 PAca (5530m).
 4 hours, 600m ascent.